sadedil/kvit/README.md

 ### TL;DR

-- Use `kvit fetch` and download all key values to current folder
+- Use `kvit fetch` and download all keys and values to current folder
 - Edit this files or add new ones with your favorite text editor
+- Optionally use `kvit diff` to see which files are changed
+- Optionally use `kvit compare <file>` to see which part of your content is different between file system and consul
 - Then use `kvit push` to upload all to your Consul server

+> Most kvit commands requires this two parameters: `address` and `token`
+> - If you omit `address` then tries to connect ``http://localhost:8500``
+> - If you omit `token` then tries to connect without authentication.

 ### `kvit fetch`

 Downloads your key/value pairs from your Consul server, and writes all into the current directory.

-- If you omit `address` then tries to connect ``http://localhost:8500``
-- If you omit `token` then tries to connect without authentication.

 ```
 kvit fetch [--address <address>] [--token <token>]